triggermesh/scoby/docs/registration.md

 ```

 Kuard is an application created by the authors of Kubernetes Up and Ready book that is able to render a list of its environment variables.
 Our registration uses the Kuard image and a list of elements at the spec to demonstrate how to render them as environment variables in different ways.

-### Example with URL resolving

-A registered object is able to resolve a kubernetes object into a URL and use the result as an environment variable.

-// TODO